martinclauss/syscall_number/README.md

 # query the system call (-s) write for 64bit (-b 64):
 syscall_number -s write -b 64

+# reverse lookup is also possible with decimal and hexadecimal numbers
+syscall_number -n 11 -b 32
+syscall_number -n 0xb -b 32

 # this lists all (-a) 32bit (-b 32) system calls:
 syscall_number -a -b 32